Joseph Priestley - a pioneering 18th century scientist and his link with the Standard Model.

 and oxygen ('dephlogisticated air') was at a meeting of the Lunar Society of

-Birmingham in 1781 (water is not an element!); he showed that blood absorbed oxygen,
+Birmingham in 1781 (water is not an element!); he also showed, in 1791, while still at Birmingham, that blood absorbed oxygen,

 but, like many of his other discoveries, this was ignored (because of prejudices